dr-leo/pandaSDMX/doc/usage.rst

 Controlling index generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Also, the ``write``  method provides the following parameters to increase performance for
+The ``write``  method provides the following parameters to control index generation.
+This is useful to increase performance for
-large datasets with regular indexes (e.g. monthly data:
+large datasets with regular indexes (e.g. monthly data, and to avoid crashes caused
+by exotic datetime formats:

 * ``fromfreq``: if True, the index will be extrapolated from the first date or period and the frequency.
   This is only robust if the dataset has a uniform index,